i-kumar/i-kumar/README.md

-Computer Engineering at University of Michigan
+Computer Engineering student at the University of Michigan IA (Instructional Aide) for EECS 280